Why We Started the Going Merry Scholarships App: The Origin Story

 - External scholarships so that we can match students to high-quality scholarships even if they have their own applications hosted outside our website

-- Financial aid assistance (with a paid advisor, or free help articles)
+- Financial aid assistance via free help articles

 Looking back, I’m proud of how far we’ve come.
 But I also know there’s a lot of work ahead.
 We want to be not just the best scholarship search engine, and not just the best (and only!) scholarship application platform, but also the premier resource for students making financially-savvy decisions about where to go to college and how to pay for it.
 There’s lots more to come.